JamesCoding888/JavaOCP20221017/README.md

 - Description:

-		The try-catch and finally statement for exception handling, the block code of "finally" MUST be executed eventually the code block of catch statement does NOT handle any exception/error. <br>
+		The try-catch and finally statement for exception handling, the block code of "finally" MUST be executed eventually the code block of catch statement does NOT handle any exception/error.

-		Of this lesson, we are going to demonstrate a function of "return" and "System.exit(0)" with application of try-catch and finally statement.<br>
+		Of this lesson, we are going to demonstrate a function of "return" and "System.exit(0)" with application of try-catch and finally statement.

 > ExceptionWithTermination02.java
 - Description: